texfaq/texfaq.github.io/FAQ-oddpage.md

 ---
+title:  Finding if you're on an odd or an even page
 section: Macro programming
 subsection: LaTeX macro programming
 date: 2014-06-10
 ---

-# Finding if you're on an odd or an even page

 [Another question](FAQ-marginparside.md) discusses the issue of getting `\marginpar` commands to put their output in the correct